dpow/rubus-tools/README.md

 rubus-tools
 ===========

-Toolchain for cross-compiling for RaspberryPi target (ARM) from x86_64 Linux hosts and x86_64 Cygwin hosts.
+Toolchain for cross-compiling for RaspberryPi target (ARM) from x86_64 Linux hosts and x86_64 Windows hosts (hopefully).

 ### Status